nginxinc/nginx-ingress-workshops/OSS/labs/lab7/readme.md

     ```
     ![Apply Enhanced log](media/lab7_apply_enh_log.png)

-1. Let's generate new traffic by refreshing the `cafe.example.com/coffee` webpage in the Chrome web browser several times, to send some requests, to see the new **Enhanced** Access Logging format.
+1. Let's generate new traffic by refreshing the `cafe.example.com/coffee` webpage again in the Chrome web browser several times, to send some requests, to see the new **Enhanced** Access Logging format.

-    Now we are ready to inspect the the new logs: the Pod's additional metadata have been added to the log format, in addition to the pod's actual Kubernetes name.
+   Now we are ready to inspect the the new logs: the Pod's additional metadata have been added to the log format, in addition to the pod's actual IP address (look for ua=).

 1. Take a look at the **Enhanced** NGINX Access log format using the `kubectl log` command: